knaidu/problem-solving/matrix/matrix/minesweeper.md

 # Minesweeper
-Given a matrix, num rows, num num columns and num mines, populate a minesweeper board, that is ready to play.
+Given a matrix, number of rows, number of columns and number of mines, populate a minesweeper board, that is ready to play.

 ## Example
 ```